tristanseifert/Avocado/README.md

 ### LCMS
 Execute `./configure` followed by `make all` in the lcms2-2.7 directory.
 The library is automagically built, and Xcode will link with the dylib.

+### gettext
+This library is needed as a dependency for Lensfun, as OS X does not ship with gettext by default; as thus, it must be built before Lensfun.
+To build, change into the directory, then run `./configure` followed by `make.`

+You will need to acquire the gettext source separately, and place it into the Dependencies folder. gettext-0.19.7 is the version used.

+### Lensfun
+Create a directory named cmake_build, change into it, then execute `cmake ..` to create Makefiles.
+Build as you normally would.
+The CMakeList file may need to be patched to use `@rpath` for the install name, and to modify the library search path to use our copy of gettext and glib — see the `lensfun-patches` directory.

 ### After all dependencies
 Do not forget to execute the `fix_dependencies_rpath.sh` script in the Dependencies folder, after compiling and building any dependencies.
 This will fix up paths in these libraries so that they can be properly linked, and will not cause a dylib error at runtime.